sevenval/flat-docs/tutorial/README.md

 Now we'd immediately notice if GitHub changed relevant parts of its API that affect our "Hello World" API built on top of it.

-In case we would want to abort the flow if the upstream request or response is invalid, we add the `exit-on-error` request option:
+To abort the flow in case the upstream request or response is invalid or the request fails outright, we add the `exit-on-error` request option:

 ```xml
         …